Need help organizing your video files? Want to know how your account is structured? We’ve got you covered!

 abcde12345), so there’s no need to update the embed codes.

 Project sections allow you to organize media within a project.
-Media can be put into project sections and the sections can then expanded or collapsed to provide a cleaner experience for projects with many media.
+Medias can be put into project sections, and the sections can then be expanded or collapsed to provide a cleaner experience for projects with many medias.
+To create a section, hover over the space between your project’s title, and the first video in the project.

 Projects can be in one of two states: unlocked and locked.
 By default, new projects are set to unlocked.